ChimeraTK/DeviceAccess/doc/spec_TransferElement.md

 * 7. Return values of xxxTransferYyy():
   * 7.1 readTransferNonBlocking() returns whether new data has been received (see 4.2.2)
-  * 7.2 writeTransfer() and writeTransferDestructively() return whether data has been lost.
-If it returns true, some data was rejected in the process of the transfer.
-It can be either the data that should have been written in the current transfer, or some older data was overwritten.
+  * \anchor transferElement_B_7_2 7.2 writeTransfer() and writeTransferDestructively() return whether data has been lost.
+If it returns true, previous data was rejected in the process of the transfer.
+It is always guaranteed that the data of the current transfer is not lost. \ref transferElement_comment_B_7_2 "(*)"
   * 7.3 The return value is passed on to the postXxx() function call (via hasNewData resp. dataLost), to allow the doPostXxx() implementations to decide the right actions.
   * 7.4 In case of an exception in either preXxx() or xxxTransferYyy(), postXxx() receives instead the information that the transfer didn't sucessfully take place (hasNewData = false resp. dataLost = true).